testit-tms/adapters-python/testit-adapter-pytest/README.md

 Decorators can be used to specify information about autotest.

 Description of decorators (\* - required):
-- `testit.workItemID` - linking an autotest to a test case
+- `testit.workItemIds` - linking an autotest to a test case
 - \*`testit.displayName` - name of the autotest in the Test IT system (can be replaced with documentation strings)
 - \*`testit.externalId` - ID of the autotest within the project in the Test IT System
 - `testit.title` - title in the autotest card